onsi/ginkgo/docs/NEW_INDEX.md

 })
 ```

 here we've assumed the `client` can take and restore a snapshot of the database.
-This could be as simple as truncating tables in a sql database or clearing out a root key in a hierarchical key-value store.
+This could be as simple as truncating tables in a SQL database or clearing out a root key in a hierarchical key-value store.
 Such methods are usually quite _fast_ - certainly fast enough to warrant full-stack testing over mock/fake-heavy testing.

 With this approach each parallel process has its own dedicated database so there is no chance for cross-spec pollution when running in parallel.
 Within each parallel process the dedicated database is cleared out between specs so there's no chance for spec pollution from one spec to the next.